mindee/devrel/SDKs/SDKs.md

 #### Draft a new release

+You can do this with the [GitHub CLI](https://github.com/cli/cli):

+`gh release create v1.X.X -F CHANGELOG.md`

+or manually within the GitHub interface:

 1. Create a new tag with the new version number `vX.X.X`
 2. Set the release title to the same name
 3. Copy your release notes `CHANGELOG.md`